denta49/ExpensesReactBasic/README.md

 Hello!

-That's my first React project in functional paradigm which I've did with Udemy course.
+That's my first React project in functional paradigm which I've done with Udemy course.
 It's goal to prove that I'm able to use basic React hooks.

 App styling <b>is not mine</b>!